 What’s a cool look without the right nails?
 More often than not, saloons are usually far from the students; take advantage of this.

 Give “manis” and “pedis”.
-For the advertisement, you could offer free manis to the first five people that patronise you.
+For the advertisement, you could offer free manis to the first five people that patronize you.
 Make sure you sell with these people.
 Make your work neat and attractive.
 Let them go ahead and advertise for you without even knowing.

 Course registrations are always a crazy scene.
 Students are running helter-skelter trying to register before the portal gets shut down.

 50naira for 200 students in a class, or even more, is approximately 10,000 naira.
-And I know you can’t spend 10,000 on data for the registration.
-If you don’t have a laptop, borrow from a friend for the day and run your “paroles.”
+And I know you can’t spend 10,000 on data for registration.
+If you don’t have a laptop, borrow one from a friend for the day and run your “paroles.”

 Or, you can strike a deal with a cyber cafe guy.
-Tell him you can get him 200 students to register, and negotiate a price.
+Tell him you can get him 200 students to register and negotiate a price.

 Ghana weaving, box braids, twisting… These are different weavings girls carry.

-Hair plaiting is a unisex job; but if you’re a girl in the hostel, your chances of landing a customer are higher than a visiting male.
+Hair plaiting is a unisex job, but if you’re a girl in the hostel, your chances of landing a customer are higher than a visiting male.

 Start with your roommates or lodge mates.
 Make hair for them.
-Let it be smooth and neat and let it look good.
+Let it be smooth and neat, and let it look good.
 Trust me.
 Girls have eyes.
 They’ll notice and ask.

-Get a reasonable price list.
+Get a good price list.